sveltejs/kit/documentation/docs/20-core-concepts/20-load.md

 ### When to use which

-Server `load` functions are convenient when you need to access data directly from a database or filesystem, or need to use private environment variables.
+Server `load` functions are useful when you need to access data directly from a database or a filesystem, or need to use private environment variables.

-Universal `load` functions are useful when you need to `fetch` data from an external API and don't need private credentials, since SvelteKit can get the data directly from the API rather than going via your server.
+Universal `load` functions are useful when you need to `fetch` data from an external API and don't need private credentials, since SvelteKit can get the data directly from the API rather than going to your server.
 They are also useful when you need to return something that can't be serialized, such as a Svelte component constructor.

 In rare cases, you might need to use both together — for example, you might need to return an instance of a custom class that was initialised with data from your server.